The Backlash Against Diversity, Equity, and Inclusion Programs

 Introduction

 There has been a growing backlash against Diversity, Equity, and Inclusion (DEI) programs in work organizations, U.S. state governments, healthcare, and educational institutions (see Abrica & Oliver Andrew, 2024; Blackstock et al., 2024; Roberson et al., 2024.)
-For example, a number of work organizations, such as Meta, Zoom, Snap, Tesla, DoorDash, Lyft, Home Depot, and Wayfair, have eliminated DEI programs (Elias, 2023.)
-Additionally, at least 50 percent of employees in DEI roles in organizations have been eliminated (Elias, 2023.)
-Further, 26 states have currently proposed or already passed anti-DEI legislation designed to restrict or eliminated DEI initiatives, and 30 states have introduced bills that would restrict or eradicate DEI programs in higher education (Adams & Chiwaya, 2024.)
-Although all of these bills did not become law, some states (e.g., Florida, Texas, Utah) have passed bills that abolished DEI programs on college campuses.
+For example, a number of work organizations, such as Meta, Zoom, Snap, Tesla, DoorDash, Lyft, Home Depot, and Wayfair, have eliminated DEI programs and DEI positions (Elias, 2023.)
+Furthermore, 26 states have currently proposed or already passed anti-DEI legislation designed to restrict or eliminate DEI initiatives, and 30 states have introduced bills that would restrict or eradicate DEI programs in higher education (Adams & Chiwaya, 2024.)
+Although all of these bills have not yet become law, some states (e.g., Florida, Texas, Utah) have passed bills that have abolished DEI programs on college campuses.
 Further, the backlash seems to have reached wide-ranging proportions.
 For instance, when a large cargo ship collided with and caused the collapse of Baltimore’s Francis Scott Key Bridge in March of 2024, Utah state Rep. Phil Lyman argued that DEI was responsible (Bunn, 2024.)
 Indeed, DEI has become a scapegoat for many problems facing our society.

 Despite the backlash against DEI, research shows that there are a number of benefits of diversity and inclusion for individuals and organizations (see Hebl & King, 2024; Mor Barak, 2015; Shore et al., 2011).
-Such research has shown positive impacts on organizational performance (e.g., productivity, return on equity and market performance; Richard, 2000), improved decision making, increased creativity, greater customer satisfaction, and increased employees’ perceptions of belonging, inclusion, engagement, and organizational culture.
-(Roberge et al., 2010.)
-Further, we believe that the backlash against DEI programs is surprising at this point in time because there is a growing diversity in the U.S. population and many other countries (e.g., European Union.).
-This includes an increase in the number of racial and ethnic minorities, older people, individuals with cognitive, mental, and neurodiverse impairments, and individuals who want to be more authentic about their sexual orientation and/or gender identity (see Argueta-Rivera et al., in press).
-If organizations only hire white European-American males, they will not avail themselves of the many talents and skills that people of color and many others (e.g., women, older workers, people with disabilities) bring to the workplace.
-Thus, we believe that such restricted employment of people will make it difficult for companies to fill all of their positions, and compete with organizations in the worldwide marketplace.
+Such research has shown positive impacts on organizational performance (e.g., productivity, return on equity and market performance; Richard, 2000), improved decision making, increased creativity, greater customer satisfaction, and increased employees’ perceptions of belonging, inclusion, engagement, and organizational culture (Roberge et al., 2010.)
+Furthermore, the backlash against DEI programs is alarming at this point in time given a growing diversity in the U.S. population and many other countries (e.g., European Union.).
+There is an increase in the number of racial and ethnic minorities, older people, individuals with cognitive, mental, and neurodiverse impairments, and individuals who want to be more authentic about their sexual orientation and/or gender identity (see Argueta-Rivera et al., in press).
+If organizations reject the importance of diversity, they will not avail themselves of the many talents and skills that people of color and many others (e.g., women, older workers, people with disabilities) bring to the workplace.
+Such restricted employment of people will make it difficult for companies to fill all of their positions, and compete with organizations in the worldwide marketplace.

 List of Topic Areas